-If you choose to defer an EBS examination you are required to inform the CDT office at least 4 weeks before the date of the exam, failure to do will result in you being liable for the £140 exam rearrangement fee.
+If you choose to defer an EBS examination you are required to inform the CDT office at least four weeks before the date of the exam, failure to do will result in you being liable for the £160 exam rearrangement fee.

-If you fail an EBS exam you will be required to pay a £140 resit examination fee.
+If you fail an EBS exam you will be required to pay a £160 resit examination fee.
 Both the above fees are paid directly to EBS.

-The fee of £140 is set by EBS and so is subject to change at their discretion.
+The fee of £160 is set by EBS and so is subject to change at their discretion.

 It is particularly important that sufficient time is allowed for the coursework which is completed by distance-learning after the project work has commenced.
-Each EBS course should take about two hundred hours of work to complete in total, including attendance in the introductory seminar week, revision classes and examinations.
-For a single business course spread over a 3-month period up to one day per week may be required.
+Each EBS course should take about two hundred hours of work to complete in total, including attendance at online tuition.
+For a single business course spread over a three-month period up to one day per week may be required.
 Therefore, you need to therefore construct your working day or week accordingly to allow sufficient time for this.
 You should be allowed time within normal working hours to carry out this coursework.